 - Cons: Can be frustrating when shopping for a specific item, risk of boring customers, difficult to design, can cause traffic jams if not well-regulated

-5. Angular Floor Plan
+5. Angular floor plan

 Stores with angular floor plans need substantial inventory storage space for restocking items and holding additional sizes.

-- Commonly found in: Stores with small or curated merchandise that also have large inventory storage spaces
+- Commonly found in: Stores with small or curated merchandise that also have large inventory storage spaces — showrooms, high-end boutiques, and designer stores

 - Best for: Showcasing a small number of products that you want customers to engage with